project-sunbird/project-sunbird.github.io/pages/developer-docs/singlesignon/Org_user_creation_sso.md

 ## Master Data Interchange
-There are some data presently residing in the external SSO systems which are needed on Sunbird to provide functionality to the users who sign in to the platform.
-The data needed are about organisations (teacher education/training Institutes) and the members of the organisations.
+There are some data presently residing in the external SSO systems which are required on Sunbird to provide functionality to the users who sign in to the platform.
+The data required are about organizations (teacher education/training Institutes) and the members of the organizations.
 Within Sunbird, a user is not granted permissions system wide.
-Instead, a user has permissions defined at the level of the organisation which they are a part of.
-This allows a user to be a part of many organisations and have different permissions for each organisation.
+Instead, a user has permissions defined at the level of the organization to which they belong.
+This allows a user to be a part of many organizations and have different permissions for each organization.

-For example:

-- There are two users, Anita and Bishan.
-Anita is a student at Acme Institute for Teacher Education.
-Bishan is a Teacher at the same institute.

-- On Sunbird, Anita and Bishan will have different levels of access to resources available within the Acme Institute.
-Anita will be a member and Bishan will be an organisation content creator.

-- A third user, Chandra who is not registered as a member of the Acme Institute for Teacher Education will have no access to the resources of the Institute.

-- A fourth user, Deepti who is registered as an admin of the Acme Institute for Teacher Education will be able to administer the organisation and its resources.

 ### Data Requirements
 To make this feasible, Sunbird will require three items of information from the integrating party